pitworker/portfolio/public/content/zobits/zobits-text.md

 ![A successful Zobits ecosystem](/content/zobits/images/ecosystem.gif "A successful Zobits ecosystem")

 *Zobits* employs slow game dynamics and delayed gratification in the context of an exploratory, generative toy.
-Players select ecosystem tetrads from among the sixteen organisms, snap their organisms onto the pad, and watch as their ecosystem develops over the course of a couple days.
-While many ecosystems will settle into some form of stasis, some might go through wild fluctuations in populations before reaching this point, and more still will simply slowly die out.
+Players select ecosystem tetrads from among the sixteen organisms, snap their organisms onto the pad, and watch as their ecosystem develops over the course of twenty-four hours.
+While many ecosystems will settle into some form of stasis, some might go through wild fluctuations in populations before reaching a stasis, and more still may simply slowly die out.

 ### Organisms